Idhayakkani: Plot

 Mohan is a kind-hearted man whose theory of life is equality.
 He puts it into practice by sharing equally the income of his estate with his labourers.
 He has another passion – he wants to serve the country – and for that, he has joined the police force as an officer.
 He meets a needy, innocent, uneducated, village girl, Lakshmi, and on the advice of an elderly domestic help, he permits her to stay in his house.

-Tongues start wagging, rumors spread and to remove the stigma now associated with her name, Mohan decides to marry the girl with her and his mother's consent.
+Tongues start wagging, rumours spread and to remove the stigma now associated with her name, Mohan decides to marry the girl with her and his mother's consent.
 He joins duty.
 However, his happiness is short-lived.
 He is surprised when he discovers his wife's photo in the file of the case he is assigned to investigate which involves the murder of a leading scientist, as the main suspect.
 He is shocked but decides to do his duty and begins to investigate by first checking if his wife is really as innocent as she looks.
 He then takes the battle to other side by infiltrating the gang and in the end, finds the truth.